kobylyanskiy/edge-docs/docs/quickstart.md

 ## Power from a battery

-Now you can turn on your Edge using Power Module (PM).
+Now you can turn on your Edge using the Edge Power Module (PM).

-Connect JST-GH-6P connector to any power port on Edge (PWR1 or PWR2)
+Connect JST-GH-6P connector to any power port on Edge (PWR1 or PWR2).

 <div style="text-align: center;"><img src="../img/quickstart/edge_to_pm.png" style="width: 550px;"></div><br>

-And after that connect a battery to your PM
+And after that connect a battery to your PM.

 <div style="text-align: center;"><img src="../img/quickstart/pm_to_battery.png" style="width: 550px;"></div><br>

 ## Connect to Edge’s access point

 After powering up Edge needs some time to create an access point (AP).
-Connect to Edge’s AP (edge) with password: EmlidEdge (since 1.2 the password will be emlidedge)
+Connect to Edge’s AP (edge) with password: EmlidEdge (since 1.2 the password will be emlidedge).

 !!! warning "Note"
     Most laptops have a built-in Wi-Fi module.
-You need to connect to Edge using Alfa Wi-Fi module
+You need to connect to Edge using specifically the external Wi-Fi module provided with Edge

 <div style="text-align: center;"><img src="../img/quickstart/laptop_two_wifi_adapters_linux.png" style="width: 250px;"></div><br>

 !!! tip
     To avoid interference from the internal Wi-Fi we recommend disabling it

-!!! warning
+!!! attention
-    Be sure you connect to AP using Alfa, not the built-in Wi-Fi module of your laptop
+    Be sure you connect to AP using the external Wi-Fi module, not the built-in Wi-Fi module of your laptop

 After the connection succeeded you can run the QGC.

-## QGroundControl configuration
+## Configuring QGroundControl for Edge

 On the top window choose QGC settings <span style="text-align: center;"><img src="../img/quickstart/qgc_settings_button.png" style="width: 30px; vertical-align:middle"></span> from the main menu.